Nuisance Power

 It isn’t only about sexual attraction, but let’s start there.
 A man, you see, will stare at an attractive woman involuntarily and even hours later he might find that his mind is still chained to her image.
 This happens often against his reason and will.
 Men talk of feeling ‘hacked’ or ‘tricked’ by the cruelty of their libido - ‘like being tied to a maniac’ is how some have described it.

-It isn’t only her attraction he spots of course.
-Men want their approval.
-A universally recognised aspect of the male psyche is the instinct in him to protect a woman.
+It isn’t only a woman's attraction that a man spots of course.
+Men want a woman's approval.
+A universally recognised aspect of the male psyche is the instinct in him to want to protect a woman.
 Across cultures and throughout time men have understood that part of being a ‘good’ man (part of using his privilege well) is that he stands up for those smaller and weaker than he, which for the majority of men means, the women in their lives.

 If a woman wants it, if she recognises her power and decides to harness it, she can get a man to do almost anything for her.
 A man, much more readily than a woman, will put himself in harms way to help a woman, even one he isn’t pursuing romantically.
 Men instinctively want to be thought well of by women and they wilt when shamed or called cowards by women.